Gingerbread89fp/Technical-Test/README.md

 ## Setup
 ```
-The code has been created using Eclipse Version: Oxygen.3a Release (4.7.3a)
+The code has been created in Java using Eclipse Version: Oxygen.3a Release (4.7.3a)

 The code is made of 6 classes.
   1. Driver class containing all the information related to each taxi.